 If you are like me than you are a stickler for speed.
 There is nothing worse than a slow website!
 One of the ways in which I keep my WordPress websites running fast is to disable post revisions.
 I never use them and many WordPress hosting companies, like WP Engine, disable this feature to keep your database smaller and your site running fast.
-Follow the directions below on how to disable WordPress post revisions.
+Follow the directions below on how to disable WordPress post revisions (and page revisions).
 There is also an alternate option to limit post revisions.

 First we will need to open up your wp-config.php file.
 This should be located in the root of your WordPress site.
 Please back the file up first.